andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 sea turtle sleeping on a rock, a spotted eagle ray with what must be a 10 foot tail, and the most meme-able moray eel I've ever seen.
 I forgot to pack the dive housing for my GoPro so I don't have any photos, but honestly my amateur photos are always shit anyways.
-Here have a look at some professional work.
+Here, have a look at some professional work.

 <figure class="figure">